Whether you want to inform users or edit the video by aligning audio or subtitle tracks accurately, you need to determine the video’s duration.

 Here are five ways:

-From the video, you can see that it is around 7 seconds.
-Now, we will get the length using various methods and compare each method, its time and space complexities, the total time for fetching the length, pros, cons, and other important information that will help the user decide which way to go.
+Now, we will get the length using various methods and compare each method’s time and space complexities, the total time required to fetch the length, its pros and cons, and other important information that will help the user decide which approach to take.

 Method 1: Using OpenCV

-OpenCV is a robust library for creating computer vision applications and you can use it to extract meta data including duration from a video or image file.
+OpenCV is a robust library for creating computer vision applications, and you can use it to extract metadata, including duration, from a video or image file.

 We can install opencv-python using the command below: